 First, it must be an EU Member State – adopting the euro is an important step of EU membership.

-The euro, introduced on 1 January 1999, has replaced the national currencies of 19 of 27 EU Member States.
-The single currency is the legal tender of 340 million EU citizens, who can rely on prices remaining stable as they work and travel across borders.
-Seven of the eight other EU Member States – Denmark is excluded under a special arrangement – are committed under the Treaty on the Functioning of the European Union to adopt the euro, which implies that they must strive to fulfil the Treaty’s convergence criteria.
+The euro, introduced on 1 January 1999, has replaced the national currencies of 20 of the 27 EU Member States.
+The single currency is the legal tender of more than 346 million EU citizens, who can rely on prices remaining stable as they work and travel across borders.
+Six of the seven other EU Member States – Denmark is excluded under a special arrangement – are committed under the Treaty on the Functioning of the European Union to adopt the euro, which implies that they must strive to fulfil the Treaty’s convergence criteria.
 What are these criteria?

 First, the Treaty requires Member States to achieve a high degree of sustainable economic convergence before they can join the euro area.
 This means that their economies must be able to keep pace with those already using the euro.
 Economic convergence is measured in terms of progress with regard to: